suuada/Customer-Churn-and-CLV-Prediction-for-E-commerce-Retail/README.md

-# Customer-Churn-and-CLV-Prediction-for-E-commerce-Retail
-An end-to-end customer analytics platform for non-contractual retail settings.
-Features an RFM feature engineering pipeline, an XGBoost &amp; Logistic Regression churn predictor, probabilistic CLV modeling, and a FastAPI middleware layer serving an interactive multi-page Streamlit dashboard.
-Deployed for BS Thesis in Computer Science at UNYT.
-# Customer Churn & Lifetime Value Prediction for E-Commerce & Retail

 ##  Project Overview
 This repository contains the complete source code, machine learning pipelines, and multi-tier application architecture developed for my Bachelor of Science Thesis in Computer Science at the University of New York Tirana.